 Example 2 — Calculating Excess Cost Recovery

 You buy a digital SLR camera for $1000 that is used initially for business 60% of the time.
-Therefore, $600 of the cost can be depreciated.
+Therefore, $600 (= $1000 × 60%) of the cost can be depreciated.
 You choose to use first-year expensing and deduct the entire $600.
 In the 3rd year, your business use drops to 40%.
-Under the ADS, any personal property that does not have a statutory class life (a class life defined in tax law) must use a recovery period of 12 years.
-Therefore, the ADS recovery table, using the half-year convention, for the camera is:
+Under the ADS, any personal property without a statutory class life (a class life defined in tax law) must use a recovery period of 12 years.
+To calculate the cost recovery, you must use the ADS recovery table based on the 60% use initially claimed.
+Using the half-year convention, the 60% business-use table for the camera is:

 Example 3 — Depreciating a Computer Used for Business and for Managing Investments

 Case 1: You use it 50% business and 30% for managing your investments and the remaining 20% of the time is used for personal reasons.
 Since business use is not more than 50%, none of the accelerated depreciation methods can be used to depreciate the property — only ADS depreciation can be used.
 However, the basis for depreciation is $800, since that is 80% of the combined business and investment use for the property.

 Case 2: Your business use of the computer is 60% while your investment use is 20%.
 Therefore, you can use any of the depreciation methods to depreciate 80% of the cost of the computer.

 There are additional restrictions on depreciating a passenger automobile placed in service after calendar year 2002, under IRC §280F, even if the automobile is used more than 50% of the time for business.
 See Actual Expense Method for Deducting Car and Truck Expenses for more details.